microchip-pic-avr-examples/pic18f47q10-adc-dc-motor-with-touch-interface-mplab/README.md

 <!-- Please do not change this html logo with link -->
 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="200"/></a>

-## DC motor control with Capacitive Touch Interface
+## DC Motor control with Capacitive Touch Interface

 ## Introduction

-The PIC18F Q10 family of microcontrollers (MCUs) is equipped with a 10-bit ADC with Computation (ADCC) and Hardware Capacitive Voltage Divider (CVD) technique for advanced capacitive touch sensing which are used to demonstrate this application demo.
-Along with these peripherals, the PIC18F Q10 family has a rich set of analog & digital peripherals, communication modules, and Core Independent Peripherals.
+The PIC18F-Q10 family of microcontrollers (MCUs) is equipped with a 10-bit ADC with Computation (ADCC) and Hardware Capacitive Voltage Divider (CVD) technique for advanced capacitive touch sensing which are used to demonstrate this application demo.
+Along with these peripherals, the PIC18F-Q10 family has a rich set of analog & digital peripherals, communication modules, and Core Independent Peripherals.
 This application demo discuss one of the simple and very useful real-time control application, DC motor control using capacitive touch Buttons and Slider.

-##### To see the DC Motor control with Touch Interface demo operation video, click on the below image.
+### To see the DC Motor control with Capacitive Touch Interface demo operation video, click on the below image.

 <p align="center">
 <br><a href="https://youtu.be/-_WE2X03uRQ" rel="nofollow"><img src="images/videofrontimage.png" alt="AVR DA" width="500"/></a>